A.S. Cybersecurity

 ITEC 136 - Principles of Programming (4)

-This course covers fundamental programming principles for individuals with at least some programming background.
-Major themes are structured programming, problem solving, algorithm design, top-down stepwise refinement, and software lifecycle.
-Topics will include testing, data types, operators, repetition and selection control structures, functions, arrays, and objects.
+This course introduces programming to individuals with little or no programming background.
+The goal of this course is to introduce the fundamentals of structured programming, problem solving, algorithm design, and software lifecycle.
+Topics will include testing, data types, operations, repetition and selection control structures, functions and procedures, arrays, and top down stepwise refinement.
 Students will design, code, test, debug, and document programs in a relevant programming language.
-Note, this course has proctored exam(s).

 COMP 204 - Principles of Computer Networks (2)